Dudejoe870/godot-openmpt/README.md

 ## Where can I find a pre-built addon?

-Just go to the prebuilt branch and use the download ZIP feature of Github, extract it into your project and you're done!
+Just go to the prebuilt branch and use the download ZIP feature of Github, or use "Releases" on the side, extract it into your project and you're done!

 If you want to take a look at a commit that's more recent, then you can download the addon as a CI build artifact from the Github workflow action.